ChromiumOS-Guy/SuperPatcherGSI/README.md

   * I recommend reviewing the scripts code to understand its functionality and potential risks.

-While the script is designed to operate within a contained directory, improper usage could still lead to unexpected behavior or require advanced recovery procedures.
+While the script is designed to operate within a contained directory, improper usage could still lead to unexpected behavior.

 ### Additional Resources